 - French Maid Outfit: A bugbear in a maid outfit.
 Zarah lampshades how bizarre this is in the author comments.

 - Fun with Acronyms: Incredible, Daring, Invincible Overseers of Time? and Stuff.

-- Good Wings, Evil Wings: Subverted, or arguably, played straight.
+- Good Wings, Evil Wings: Played with.
 Aldran and Eldhin have gray wings, which are halfway between good and evil wings.
-Of course, they were the offspring of a fiend and an angel and are morally ambiguous themselves.
+They were the offspring of a fiend and an angel and are morally ambiguous themselves.

 - Good Is Not Nice / Light Is Not Good: Justified; the Ivory Veil are attempting to free Arderas, the very definitely evil demi-god responsible for the disappearance (if not death) of Eldhin and Aldran's father.

 - The Guards Must Be Crazy: The two goblin guards sure are, but then again they were apparently chosen on purpose.

 - The Hero: Technically Aldran is the hero of this story because it follows his quest to kill an evil demi-god and everyone else in the party is attached to him.
 However, he says that Andil is the hero of this story and side characters need a hero for the story world that they live in to exist.

 - I Call It "Vera": Keriss calls her blades "Free" and "Sample".